Blackcountryfishing

 Waggler fishing is the most popular method, with 3AAA floats dragging line overdepth, to anchor the float out in the middle, which is the deeper section.

 In the shallower areas towards the reeds, floating dog biscuits fished with controller floats, will take a large carp or two.
-Those crucian carp, roach and rudd prefer casters.
+Those carp, roach and rudd prefer casters.
 Use dried, darker colours on the hook, as these baits float on the surface or sink slowly

 .